ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 * Any security, privacy, and interoperability considerations are adequately described, including behavior when peers do not understand the new value.
 * The request does not conflict with active IETF work in related areas.
-* For the "TEEP Cipher Suites" registry, the new suite definition includes authentication and integrity protection, and includes confidentiality protection unless the specification clearly documents why it is not needed.

 The DE can request additional information or clarifications before approval.
 Approvals and rejections include a brief rationale.